 Dropbox is a file hosting service that lets you store and share files and folders with others across the Internet using file synchronization.
 It offers both free (up to 2 GB of storage) and paid subscriptions, with various options.
 It’s automated, in the sense that whatever is in your Dropbox folder will be synchronized, but you have to remember to drag and drop important documents and photos there first.
 I’ve used Dropbox for sharing video files that are too big to send via email.
 It’s a great tool – but not my first choice for a comprehensive backup solution.

 An automated, remote backup system is an essential component of digital life today.
 If you’re considering a paperless home office, or want to protect your priceless photos, home movies and music, then don’t wait.
 Set up was easier than I anticipated, and the price is worth the peace of mind.

 Paws up!
-If you use the referral link to subscribe to Carbonite, you’ll earn two months of free backup and we receive a small commission.
+If you use the referral link to subscribe to Carbonite, we both earn $20 for a personal subscription or $75 for a Pro subscription.
 Our total earnings are summarized here, and at year’s end we add any income from this blog to our annual support of the Delaware Humane Association.